KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-GPIO-Notifications by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-GPIO-Notifications)

+1. Recommendation: Found `git checkout` in file `preinstall`: Replace it with `git switch`.
+It's not a drop-in replacement, so make sure to check the documentation.
-1. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-2. Recommendation: Found `npm run` in file `README.md`: Prefer `node --run` over invoking npm run directly.
+3. Recommendation: Found `npm run` in file `README.md`: Prefer `node --run` over invoking npm run directly.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: The README seems not to have an update section (like `## Update`).
+5. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-5. Recommendation: There is no CHANGELOG file.
+6. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-6. Recommendation: There is no CODE_OF_CONDUCT file.
+7. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-7. Recommendation: There is no dependabot configuration file.
+8. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-8. Recommendation: Replace eslintrc by new flat config.
+9. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-GrafanaChart by SvenSommer](https://github.com/MagicMirrorModules/MMM-GrafanaChart)